Key Takeaways

 Almost every partnership dispute involves a valuation fight.
 One partner wants out; the other doesn't want to pay what they're asking.
 One partner wants the other out; the departing partner believes they're being lowballed.

 Business valuation is genuinely complex.
-Different methods produce different numbers—asset-based approaches, earnings multiples, discounted cash flow analysis.
+Different methods produce different numbers — asset-based approaches, earnings multiples, discounted cash flow analysis, and comparable company analysis all yield different results.
 Professional valuators can look at the same business and reach significantly different conclusions based on methodology and assumptions.
+The choice of method often determines the outcome, which is why each partner typically hires their own expert and the resulting "battle of the experts" can become the most expensive phase of the entire dispute.

 When the agreement specifies a valuation method, that narrows the fight.
 When it doesn't, the partners end up hiring competing experts and arguing about methodology before they can even argue about numbers.